'Old Motorcycle' by Ernest Zacharevic

 Sculptural art, on the other hand, is a different ball game as society’s perception of this form is associated with tacky artworks.
 ‘Some people think sculptures are something you put to beautify a roundabout or some water features or some motifs on a lamp post.
 We had calls asking if we do cladding for a building, signage, entrance arches and flower pots,’ Tang of Sculpture at Work says ruefully.
 With more exposure bestowed on their steel-rod caricatures, locals and tourists are slowly taken by sculptural art, albeit with a batch of funny comments in tow such as, as Tang recalls candidly, ‘Why no colour?
 No budget is it?
 Oh, it’s a wire, not some scribbling on the wall.’

-Recently, two new murals sprouted unexpectedly in George Town, which led to widespread shares on social networks such as Facebook and Twitter.
+Recently, two new murals sprouted unexpectedly in George Town, which led to widespread shares on Facebook and Twitter.
 Well-received yet non-commissioned artist Louis Gan initiated his own interpretation of childhood in Penang through a mural of a brother and sister balancing on a swing (his second and third murals are spotted at Gat Lebuh Chulia and Lorong Kinta respectively).

 His mural is on the wall of a printing warehouse off Gat Chulia Street.
 With it surfaced questions such as: What happens if someone wants to paint on the wall?
 How do they go about doing it?